-The Counseling Team at CCA consists of the administrative staff as well as the learning support staff.
+The Counseling Team at CCA consists of a licensed clinical psychologist, administrative staff, as well as the learning support staff.
 Some of the services offered through this team are as follows:

-- Individual Counseling: students may meet with the School Counselor to share their concerns regarding academic, behavior, emotional or social issues.
-Students who present the need of psychotherapy or longterm counseling will be referred to external specialists. - College Counseling: students receive guidance during the college application process. - Group Counseling: help to mediate conflict between students and create plans of action. - Parent Education Sessions: presentations to parents regarding topics like Pre-school Development, Drugs and Alcohol, and Cyber-Safety. - Prevention Programs: presentations to students in grades K3-12.
-These programs include topics like: Sexual Abuse and Harassment, Alcohol and Drugs, and Bullying.
+• Individual Counseling: students may meet with the School Counselor to share their concerns regarding academic, behavior, emotional or social issues.
+Students who present the need of psychotherapy or long-term counseling will be referred to external specialists.
+At CCA, students can be self-referred, referred by a teacher or staff member or per IEP, or receive mandated counseling services.

-- Faculty Support: presentations and meetings are held with teachers in order to find strategies to support students' needs, such as the implementation of classroom accommodations or behavioral plans. - Parent Care: Counselors will meet with parents or attend parent-teacher conferences as needed. - Learning Support: Resource Specialist meets with faculty, student, and parents as needed.
+- College Counseling: students receive guidance during the college application process. - Group Counseling: help to mediate conflict between students and create plans of action. - Parent Education Sessions: presentations to parents regarding topics like Pre-school Development, Drugs and Alcohol, and Cyber-Safety, Mental Health, Third Culture Kids, and Emotion Management. - Prevention Programs: presentations to students in grades K3-12.
+These programs include topics like: Sexual Abuse and Harassment, Alcohol Abuse and Unsafe Use of Drugs, Bullying, Media Balance and Emotion Management. - Faculty Support: presentations and meetings are held with teachers in order to find strategies to support students' needs, such as the implementation of classroom accommodations or behavioral plans. - Parent Care: Counselors will meet with parents or attend parent-teacher conferences as needed. - Learning Support: Resource Specialist meets with faculty, student, and parents as needed.